ngzh-luke/muict-498prj-ictchat/README.md

 `streamlit run src/main.py --server.headless true`
 if you want to open the browser automatically please instead run: `streamlit run src/main.py`

-7. check out the running application on browser by navigate to: `127.0.0.1:8501`
+7. check out the running application on browser by navigate to the given URL from the terminal.